 8. Use Price Grabber and Google Shopping to ensure you’re actually getting a good deal.

 Use Price Grabber and Google Shopping to help you compare prices across the internet on pretty much any product within seconds.
 Make sure you go incognito for these as well, so you know you’re not seeing inflated pricing.

 Checking prices can also help you determine how much of a discount you’re actually getting.
 If a Black Friday sale price isn’t that much different from the regular cost of an item, save your dollars for a better deal.

 9. Keep an Amazon tab on your browser solely for checking reviews.

 Amazon is a jungle packed with products — it has pretty much everything.
 Use this fact to your advantage by looking up reviews, specs, and related deals on items you’re shopping at other sites.

 10. And then bookmark Fakespot.com to make sure Amazon reviews are honest.

 Amazon reviews are definitely helpful, but did you know that some of them are considered “deceptive,” meaning the person reviewing was compensated for a review?
 Or maybe it was a bot that “wrote” the review — not a real person?

-Fakespot cuts through all of that and gives each Amazon URL a “grade” — A through F — A for reliable reviews from real people, on down to F for completely unreliable.
+Fakespot cuts through all of that and gives each Amazon URL a “grade” — A through F — A for reliable reviews from actual people, on down to F for completely unreliable.